EarthScope/miniseed2dmc/doc/miniseed2dmc.md

 <b>-l </b><i>listfile</i>

-<p style="padding-left: 30px;">The <i>listfile</i> is a file containing a list of files and/or directories containing Mini-SEED to be sent.
+<p style="padding-left: 30px;">The <i>listfile</i> is a file containing a list of files and/or directories containing miniSEED to be sent.
 This is an alternative to prefixing an input file with the '@' which identifies it as a list file.</p>

 <b>-s </b><i>selectfile</i>

-<p style="padding-left: 30px;">Limit processing to Mini-SEED records that match a selection in the specified file.
+<p style="padding-left: 30px;">Limit processing to miniSEED records that match a selection in the specified file.
 The selection file contains parameters to match the network, station, location, channel, quality and time range for input records.
 As a special case, specifying "-" will result in selection lines being read from stdin.
 For more details see the <b>SELECTION FILE</b> section below.</p>

 <b></b><i>host:port</i>

-<p style="padding-left: 30px;">The required host and port arguments specify the server where the Mini-SEED records should be sent.</p>
+<p style="padding-left: 30px;">The required host and port arguments specify the server where the miniSEED records should be sent.</p>

 ## <a id='selection-file'>Selection File</a>